BASED VIRTUAL THERAPY

 ANXIETY & DEPRESSION

-Anxiety and depression often come together, usually with one dominating your life more than the other.
+Anxiety and depression can often be felt together, usually with one dominating your life more than the other.
 These are the most common reasons that leads many people to seek therapy.

-Anxiety can invade our lives in a variety of ways, sometimes being an underlining feeling and other times being felt acutely.
+Anxiety can invade our lives in a variety of ways, sometimes it might be an underlying feeling and other times it might be felt acutely.
 Anxiety can present as generalised, in social situations, as obsessive behaviours and unwanted thoughts, as panic attacks and fear - it can, literally, keep you awake at night.

 Depression can leave you feeling sad and miserable, or feeling like life is without hope.
 You might find yourself “living in the past”, or feeling like the outside world is overly negative and bad.
 You might be feeling angry or tired more often, or struggling with negative thoughts.